TheProtyro/Powner/README.md

 ## Features

-- Efficiently sets users as owned in BloodHound.
+- Efficiently sets users and groups as owned in BloodHound.
 - Supports both User and Computer accounts.
 - Command-line interface for easy integration into workflows.